tlehman/time_machine_any_destination/README.md

 Time Machine is a fine backup solution if you have a dedicated external hard drive, or if you have no problem with paying for a specialized Time Capsule.

-If you have a network volume, such as an NFS/CIFS/AFP share on a file server, you need to configure a few things in order for Time Machine to use it.
+If you have a network volume, such as an NFS, CIFS, AFP, or [πfs](https://github.com/philipl/pifs#readme) share on a file server, you need to configure a few things in order for Time Machine to use it.

 I found [this article](http://lifehacker.com/5691649/an-easier-way-to-set-up-time-machine-to-back-up-to-a-networked-windows-computer) which gives step-by-step instructions, but it involves executing some shell commands.
 I've distilled it into three scripts: